(I may earn a small commission on the products linked to in this post.)

 I was surprised to see a big reaction to dust mites.
 I didn’t even know what dust mites were and I had no idea they lived in my bed.

-Learning my allergy to dust mites was the best thing that happened to me because I finally knew why I felt so bad.
-I made simple changes like getting mattress and pillow covers for dust mite protection.
+Learning that I had an allergy to dust mites was the best thing that happened to me because I finally knew why I felt bad.
+I made simple changes like getting mattress and pillow covers for dust-mite protection.

 I bought a small HEPA air purifier that I’ve used for the past 5 years.
 It works great and filters the allergy-causing dust mite protein from the air.
 Needless to say, I feel much better now because I learned about dust mites and how to protect myself.